R200 road (Ireland)

 The R200 road is a regional road in County Leitrim and County Cavan, Ireland.
 Going from west to east, the route connects the towns of Drumkeeran, Dowra, Glangevlin and Derrynacreeve.
-En route it crosses the R207 at Dowra, is joined by the R206 at Glengavlen, passes through the Bellavally Gap before terminating in Derrynacreeve at the N87 national secondary route.
+Along the way, it crosses the R207 at Dowra, meets the R206 at Glangevlin, passes through the Bellavally Gap and ends in Derrynacreeve at the N87 national secondary route.
 The road is 34 km long.